As an Amazon Associate, I earn from qualifying purchases.

 It’s super easy!
 Once you have the garlic cashew sauce prepared and divided, simply open a few cans and dump.
 Add the seasonings and cut a few vegetables and you’re ready to go.

 The carrots and basil:

-The only vegetable you need to actually cut and prepare for this tomato soup recipe is the carrots.
+The only vegetables you need to actually cut and prepare for this tomato soup recipe are the carrots.
 I’m even lazy and use baby carrots so that I don’t have to peel them.

 We use carrots to naturally sweeten this soup so that we don’t have to add sugar.
 (Remember that high fructose corn syrup in the canned tomato soup?)

 Use fresh basil for this recipe.
 You don’t have to chop the basil because you will be blending the soup after it is cooked.
 The basil will just blend in.
 If you must use dried basil, use about 1 teaspoon to sub in for the 10 fresh leaves.